Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Super-Droplet Method: basic equations

 We have defined the cloud microphysics of super-droplets.
-If all the multiplicity $\xi_i=1$ then our model is equivalent to the principle model.
+If all the multiplicity $\xi_i=1$ then our model is equivalent to the primitive model.
 Thus, we can change the accuracy of our model by changing the initial distribution of multiplicity $\{\xi_i(t=0)\}$, or equivalently, the initial number of super-droplets $N_s(t=0)$.
-If the convergence to the principle model is rapid, we can say that the use of SDM is beneficial.
+If the convergence to the primitive model is rapid, we can say that the use of SDM is beneficial.

-The definition of the coalescence process of super-droplets is rather theoretical and we have to do numerical simulation on this model somehow.
-In the next section, we develop a Monte Carlo scheme for the stochastic coalescence, which can simulate the coalescence process of super-droplets efficiently.
+The definition of the coalescence process of super-droplets is still theoretical and we have to do numerical simulation on this model somehow.
+In Sec.~\ref{5.1.3}, we will develop a Monte Carlo scheme for the stochastic coalescence, which can simulate the coalescence process of super-droplets efficiently.